ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [genepi-27.grenoble.grid5000.fr] /home/cruizsanabria/machine_file

 Which confirm the presence of both files on the nodes.
-We can get the path of the binary by typing the following into the pry console.
+We can get the path of the binary by typing the following into `pry` console.

      Net::SSH::Multi.start do |session|
        nodes.each{ |node| session.use node }